carlosguadian/datasciencecoursera/04_Reproducible_Research/week_2/04_knitr.md

 -   By default, code in a code chunk is echoed, as will the results of the computation (if there are results to print)

+## Processing of knitr Documents (what happens under the hood)

+-   You write the RMarkdown document (.Rmd)
+-   knitr produces a Markdown document (.md)
+-   knitr converts the Markdown document into HTML (by default)
+-   .Rmd -&gt; .md -&gt; .html
+-   You should NOT edit (or save) the .md or .html documents until you are finished

+## Another Example

+For this code in knitr document ![Another Example](./images/another-example.png)

+We get this output.
+The code is not show, not echoed. ![Output example](./images/output-example.png)